Read summarized version with

 Best for: Customer experience and contact center teams

-Knowmax is an AI-powered knowledge management system designed to create a single source of truth for organizational knowledge.
+Knowmax is an AI-powered knowledge management system built to give organizational knowledge a single source of truth.

 What sets it apart: